+EFFECTIVE BEHAVIOR SUPPORT (EBS) SURVEY

-Effective Behavior Support (EBS) Survey Assessing and Planning Behavior Support in Schools
+Assessing and Planning Behavior Support in Schools

-Name of school Date District t State Person Completing the Survey: □ Adm ninistrator ☐ Special Educator ☐ Parent/Family Member ☐ Gene eral Educator ☐ Counselor ☐ School Psychologist □ Educ cational/Teacher Assistant ☐ Community member ☐ Other Sch Bas mplete the survey independ nedule 20-30 minutes to com- se your rating on your indivi- swer questions that are appli nplete the survey.
-Idual experiences in the school ol.
-If you do not work in classrooms, aluate the status of each syster ey).
-Next, examine each featu n feature (i.e. in place, partially in place, re: b.
-For ally in place, not in place)?"
-'What is the priority for improvement for Return your completed curvey to hv
+Na me of school Date Di strict State Pe rson Completing the Survey: Administrator ☐ Special Educator ☐ Parent/Family Member General Educator ☐ Counselor ☐ School Psychologist Educational/Teacher Assistant ☐ Community member ☐ Other 1.
+2. 3.
+Schedule 20-30 minutes to con Base your rating on your indivi- answer questions that are appli nplete the survey. idual experiences in the school cable to you. ol.
+If you do not work in classrooms, m feature (i.e. in place, partially in place, t in place) (left hand side of surv • a. b.
+"What is the current status of t For those features rated as part this feature (i.e., high, medium ially in place or not in place, " ally in place, not in place)?"
+'What is the priority for improvement for Re turn your completed survey to by